 - Student Money Advisers in Universities, Colleges of Higher Education, Students’ Unions, Guilds and Associations

 - Discretionary Fund and Bursary Administrators in Higher Education Institutions

 - Staff in Further Education Colleges whose remit includes money advice and/or discretionary fund administration

-NASMA are a registered charity working to relieve the poverty of students through the provision of advice, information and training.
-We aim to provide for the public benefit, the profession of student money advice.
-NASMA rely on income from membership subscriptions and training attendance to fund development of resources and support for NASMA members, the wider advice sector and for students.
+NASMA is a registered charity working to relieve the poverty of students through the provision of advice, information and training.
+We provide information for the public benefit and for professionals delivering student money advice.
+NASMA relies on income from membership subscriptions and training events to fund the development of resources and support for NASMA members, the wider advice sector and students.

 If you would like to support the work of NASMA you can make a donation here: